eclipse-corrosion/corrosion/README.md

 ### Corrosion

-Download [The Eclipse IDE for Rust Developers Package](https://www.eclipse.org/downloads/packages/release/photon/r/eclipse-ide-rust-developers-includes-incubating-components).
+Download [The Eclipse IDE for Rust Developers Package](https://www.eclipse.org/downloads/packages/release/2019-12/r/eclipse-ide-rust-developers-includes-incubating-components).
 With installation of plugins required, it is the easiest way to start developing Rust projects. _Java must be installed to run this IDE_

 *OR*

-From a working Eclipse IDE, find [Eclipse Corrosion](https://marketplace.eclipse.org/content/corrosion-rust-edition-eclipse-ide) on Eclipse Markerplace ([how to install from marketplace](https://marketplace.eclipse.org/marketplace-client-intro?mpc_install=3835145))
+From a working Eclipse IDE, find [Eclipse Corrosion](https://marketplace.eclipse.org/content/eclipse-corrosion) on the Eclipse Marketplace ([how to install from marketplace](https://marketplace.eclipse.org/marketplace-client-intro?mpc_install=3835145))

 *OR*